 “Bars don’t open, they launch.”

-Paul Motenko, the former co-CEO of B.J.‘s Brewhouse, grew the company from a couple of units to a nearly billion-dollar brand with units all over the world.
+Paul Motenko, the former co-CEO of B.J.‘s Brewhouse, grew the company from a couple of units to a nearly billion-dollar brand with restaurants all over the world.
 He told me in an interview that they would send team members into a new community and hire their executive staff months before their opening.

 The Chipotle Example

 They would randomly throw t-shirts, wrapped like burritos, into the crowd.
-The best part is that the inside the t-shirt burrito was a coupon to get a free (real) burrito when the store opened.
+The best part is that the inside the t-shirt burrito was a coupon to get a free (real) burrito when the new store opened.

 7 Restaurant Grand Opening Ideas That Work